 1. Digital Menu Boards Increase Sales

-Digital menu boards aren’t just glorified static screens.
-Let’s make that clear from jump.
-A powerful digital menu board is meant to attract, entice, and boost your bottom line.
-It’s meant to be used to enhance your menu options, not replicate them.
+Digital menu boards aren’t just nicer looking static screens.
+A powerful digital menu board is meant to attract customers, entice their appetites, and boost your bottom line.
+They’re meant to enhance your menu options, not replicate them.

-If you’re simply putting numbers and images up and calling it a day, your not taking advantage of the various ways a menu board can serve you.
-When done right, menu boards can create a completely different atmosphere that really does pull people in.
+If you’re simply putting numbers and images up and calling it a day, you’re not taking advantage of the various ways a menu board can serve you.
+When done right, menu boards can create a completely different atmosphere that pulls people in.

 Here’s a prime example:

 Tim Horton’s serves more than just coffee.
-The Canadian quick-serve uses various digital menu boards throughout their stores with bold lettering and graphics to grab a customer’s attention.
+The Canadian quick-serve restaurant (QSR) uses multiple digital menu boards throughout their stores, with bold lettering and graphics to grab customers’ attention.

 Then they take it a step further…

-They turn one of the menu boards into a clock or, as they call it, a cookie countdown.
-The idea is to make customers aware of when the next batch of fresh cookies will be done.
+They turn one of the menu boards into a clock or, as they call it, a “cookie countdown”.
+The idea is to make customers aware of when the next batch of fresh cookies will be ready.
 What makes this board so incredible is that it is a classic example of driving an impulse purchase.

 2. Digital Menu Boards Can Be Integrated

-Panelists at the 2014 Fast Casual Executive Summit said that one of the primary reasons digital menu boards are so important to restaurants is because of their ability to integrate with POS systems.
+One of the primary reasons digital menu boards are so important to restaurants is their ability to integrate with POS systems.

-That means when inventory runs low, the POS system can alert the digital menu and the item can automatically be removed.
-No more disappointing customers when the fries run out, no more dragging ladders in and out of the workspace to change or remove the item.
+It means when inventory runs low, the POS system can alert the digital menu and the item can automatically be removed.
+No more disappointed customers when the fries run out, and no more dragging ladders in and out of the workspace to change or remove the item from a static menu.

-A POS/digital menu board integration also makes upsell options more apparent to customers.
-Asking a customer if they want the large meal deal or an extra side is one thing, but giving that customer those choices with images on a screen is a different story.
+A POS/digital menu board integration also simplifies promoting upsell items to customers.
+Asking a customer if they want the large meal deal or an extra side is one thing, but giving that customer those choices with images on a screen can be much more effective.

-Both of these benefits (integration and upsell) are reaped by one of the largest coffeehouse franchises in America: Dunkin Donuts.
+Both of these benefits (integration and upsell) are reaped by one of the largest coffee franchises in America: Dunkin’ Donuts.

-In 2014, the chain went from a 100-store pilot of digital menu board technology in 2014, the chain embarked on a full system-wide deployment in 3,000 locations.
+After a 100-store pilot of digital menu board technology in 2014, the chain embarked on a full system-wide deployment in 3,000 locations.
 That full deployment included POS and menu boards talking to each other.

-By being connected to the POS, price changes in the donut shop can be updated instantly.
-Before this, static menus were often left out of date.
+When digital menus are connected to the POS, price changes can be updated instantly.
+Before this integration, static menus were often out of date.
 When customers caught the price discrepancy, Dunkin’ Donuts offered them a refund.
 Over time, those refunds added up.

-Jason Stuehmer, IT product manager for Dunkin’ Brands said the refunds were a constant issue.
+Jason Stuehmer, IT product manager for Dunkin’ Brands at the time, said the refunds were a constant issue.
 Originally implemented to offer managers incentive to keep their static boards up to date, it appeared to do more harm than good.
 The digital menus have eliminated the refunds issue.

-We may not think of these small refunds as a big deal, but they are.
-By integrating your POS system with your digital menu boards, money is saved, customers are happy, and more donuts fly out the door.
+You may not think of these small refunds as a big deal, but they add up.
+By integrating your POS system with your digital menu boards, money is saved, customers are happy, and more products fly out the door.

 3. Digital Menu Boards Reduce Perceived Wait Times

-These magic time machines also take advantage of the wait by slipping in promotions in between games.
-The more an image in a promotion is shown, the more likely the customer to buy what they see.
+These magic time machines also take advantage of the wait by showing promotions between games.
+The more times an image in a promotion is shown, the more likely a customer is to buy what that product.

 4. Digital Menu Boards Can Be Updated Quickly